-604.15.1 TIME
+4.13.1 TIME

-Not less than twenty (20) days written notice shall be given to each member of the House of Delegates and each Group Member for any annual, regular or special meeting of the House of Delegates.
-See Section 16.1.5 for the various permitted forms of notice.
+Not less than twenty (20) days written notice shall be given to each member of the House of Delegates for any annual, regular or special meeting of the House of Delegates.
+See Section 14.1.3 for the various permitted means of notice.

-604.15.2 INFORMATION
+4.13.2 INFORMATION